Chassepot: History

 After the war, 20,000 captured Chassepot rifles were sold to the Shah of the Persian Qajar dynasty.
+The Tokugawa shogunate placed an order of 40,000 rifles in May 1867, but only 3,000 were delivered by the French military mission before the start of the Boshin War.
+Production of the Chassepot was discontinued in 1875 in favor of the Gras rifle and several were converted to accept the 11×59mmR Gras metallic cartridge afterwards, though the French Navy kept unmodified Chassepots in service until they were replaced by the Kropatschek rifle in 1878.

-In 1872 the Empire of Brazil purchased 8631 Chassepots; after being faced with a possible war involving Argentine claims over Paraguay.
+In 1872 the Empire of Brazil purchased 8,631 Chassepots; after being faced with a possible war involving Argentine claims over Paraguay.
 The weapons, however, were never officially distributed to the Army, since the decision to buy the Comblain had already been made and because of issue with the cartridge's reliability.
 The weapons ended their career in deposit or were handed over to police forces and shooting clubs.
 Some of these weapons were possibly used by rebels during the War of Canudos, they may have been captured from the Bahia police after the engagement at Maceté.
 Chassepots were used during the Federalist Revolution and by the tenentist rebels of the 1924 revolt in Rio Grande do Sul.

 In June 1880, some 40 1866 Chassepots with a few bayonets were delivered to the port of Buenos Aires.
 Those Chassepots were of 11mm calibre and were possibly rechambered for the Gras cartridge (They were delivered together with Gras rifles in a shipment of 450 weapons).

 Surplus Chassepot were exported to China.
 Some of the warriors of the Ethiopian Empire were equipped with Chassepot rifles during the first Italo-Ethiopian War of 1896.